March 8th. A big day in the world, yet what is it, exactly that we are celebrating?

 What I have noticed is that this particular day has different meanings in different countries.

-For instance, for me, who I grew up behind the Iron Curtain, women’s day meant Mother’s day.
+For instance, for me, who I grew up in a communist country, women’s day meant Mother’s day.
 Women would get presents and would be treated better by their families and spouses.
 Femininity and motherhood were celebrated, the weakness of being sensitive and needing attention expressed in flowers and gifts.

 After I moved to Norway, I saw that women’s day meant something else in this society.

-When it comes to gender equality, Norway is in second place in the world, after Iceland.
-Here I saw that celebrating women did not ment celebrating their ability to be mothers, or to be sensitive or weak.
+When it comes to gender equality, Norway stands in the first places, together with Iceland and Finland and Sweden.
+Here I saw that celebrating women did not meant celebrating their ability to be mothers, or to be sensitive, or weak.

 Here women are celebrated for being strong and independent.
 It is the political fight to gain rights that is celebrated.
 Rights like vote, contraception, abortion, deciding what to do with their own bodies, the right to maternity leave, and child care.